Nventify/ImagizerPHP/README.md

 # ImagizerPHP
 The official PHP Client for the Imagizer Media Engine

 The Imagizer Media Engine accelerates media delivery to your mobile Apps or Webpages by dynamically rescaling, cropping, and compressing images in real time.
-See all Imagizer features in our doc.
+See all Imagizer features in our [Doc](http://demo.imagizercdn.com/doc).

 ## Installation
 ### Using Composer